Migrate a .NET application from Amazon Web Services

 Back up data from AWS to Rackspace Cloud Files

-Using the client that you installed in the preceding section (for example, Cyberduck), upload the .NET project folder to the Rackspace Cloud Files container that you created in the article Provision cloud resources when migrating from Amazon Web Services.
+Using the FTP client that you installed in the preceding section, upload the .NET project folder to the Rackspace Cloud Files container that you created in the article Provision cloud resources when migrating from Amazon Web Services.